Jimmy Carter Gave 'Malaise Speech' 39 Years Ago, But U.S. Is Even Worse Off Under Trump, Former President Says

-On July 15, 1979, United States President Jimmy Carter delivered a televised address to the country that almost immediately came to define his presidency more than any other single speech.
+On July 15, 1979, U.S. President Jimmy Carter delivered a televised address to the country that almost immediately came to define his presidency more than any other single speech.
 Known as the “Malaise Speech” — though Carter never used the word “malaise” as an American Rhetoric transcript shows — Carter told Americans that they were experiencing a “crisis of confidence.”
 As a result, historians generally refer to Carter’s address given 39 years ago Sunday as “The Crisis of Confidence Speech.”

 Life in America felt like it was in decline during the Carter presidency.
-As Middlebury College scholar Matthew Dickinson recounts, a prolonged energy crisis forced drivers to wait in long lines just to fill their gas tanks, while U.S. prestige abroad took a blow as the Islamic revolution in Iran ousted the American-backed monarch, Mohammad Reza Shah Pahlavi — whose family had ruled the country, often in brutal fashion, since 1921.
+As Middlebury College scholar Matthew Dickinson recounts, a prolonged energy crisis forced drivers to wait in long lines just to fill their gas tanks, while U.S. prestige abroad took a blow as the Islamic revolution in Iran ousted the American-backed monarch, Mohammad Reza Shah Pahlavi, whose family had ruled the country, often in brutal fashion, since 1921.

 The gas shortage triggered by the Iranian revolution tripled gas prices in the United States, sending an already skyrocketing inflation rate to well over 13 percent, per the Inflation.eu database.
 By comparison, the 2018 inflation rate in the U.S. stands at just 2.38 percent.
-Carter’s own approval rating by July 15, 1979, had plummeted to about 39 percent, as FiveThirtyEight.com‘s historical data shows.
+Carter’s own approval rating by July 15, 1979, had plummeted to about 39 percent, as FiveThirtyEight‘s historical data shows.

 In Carter’s speech, he tried to impress on Americans that the will to beat those problems was within them, if only they could rise above their “crisis of confidence.”